BlackBird63030/Block-Spring4Shell/README.md

    By default, the server will run on localhost at port 8000.

 3. Test the Firewall Rule
-   - To test, you can send POST requests that match or don't match the blocking rules, simulating attacks similar to Spring4Shell.
+   - To test, you can send use the tnt.py script that simulates the attack by doig 5 connections.

-Blocking Rules
+## Blocking Rules

 This POC uses two main rules to detect and block CVE-2022-22965 exploit attempts: